fluxcd/flux/site/helm-integration.md

 ### Authentication for Helm repos

 As a workaround, you can mount a `repositories.yaml` file with authentication already configured, into the operator container.

+> **Note**: When using a custom `repositories.yaml` the [default](../docker/helm-repositories.yaml)
+that ships with the operator is overwritten.
+This means that for any repository you want to make use of you should manually add an entry to your `repositories.yaml` file.

 To prepare a file, add the repo _locally_ as you would normally:

 ```
 helm repo add <URL> --username <username> --password <password>